pityka/3DTS/README.md

 Browse precomputed scores
 -------------------------
-To browse precomputed scores please head over to http://protc-app.labtelenti.org .
+To browse precomputed scores please head over to [protc-app.labtelenti.org](http://protc-app.labtelenti.org) .
-On this website you can retrieve and visualize the scores on the precomputed PDB and SwissModel structures.
+On that website you can retrieve and visualize the scores on the precomputed PDB and SwissModel structures.

 ---